A Grammar of Model Analysis: Grama

 Contents

 This chapter is about a grammar of model analysis.
-Just like English grammar, a grammar of model analysis gives rules about how objects fit together; specifically, models, data, and the verbs that relate them.
+Just like English grammar provides us with rules about the language, a grammar of model analysis gives rules about how objects fit together; specifically, models, data, and the verbs that relate them.
 This ruleset is designed to facilitate model analysis under uncertainty.

 These rules are implemented in the Python package py-grama